ricketytoc/tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the _home folder_ for your EmployeeManager.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar employeemanager.jar` command to run the application.<br>
+1. Open a command terminal, type the `cd FOLDER` command, substituting `FOLDER` with the folder path of the folder you put the jar file in.<br>
+   _The `cd` command changes the working directory of the terminal, allowing EmployeeManager to be launched in the next step._

+1. Type the `java -jar employeemanager.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)